coreos/docs/os/customizing-sshd.md

     mask: true
 ```

-Note that in this configuration the port will be configured by updating the `/etc/ssh/sshd_config` file with the `Port` directive rather than via editing `sshd.socket`.
+Note that in this configuration the port will be configured by updating the `/etc/ssh/sshd_config` file with the `Port` directive rather than via `sshd.socket`.

 ### Further reading

-Read the [full Container Linux Config][cl-configs] guide for more details on working with Container Linux Configs, including setting uesr's ssh keys.
+Read the [full Container Linux Config][cl-configs] guide for more details on working with Container Linux Configs, including setting user's ssh keys.

 ## Customizing sshd after first boot